Feilner/homebridge-plc/README.md

 ## <a name='poll'></a>Poll values form PLC by homebridge-PLC plugin
 To enable this you have to set `"enablePolling": true;` platform level and on each individual accessory with individual interval in seconds `"enablePolling": true, "pollInterval": 10,`

-Example to poll the contact sensor state every 10 seconds
+Example to poll the contact sensor state every 10 seconds:

 	{
 		"platforms": [
 				{